LDeakin/zarrs_tools/docs/benchmarks.md

 ## Read Benchmarks

 ### Entire Array
-This benchmark measures the time and maximum memory used to read an entire dataset into memory.
+This benchmark measures the minimum time and memory used to read an entire dataset into memory.
  - These are best of 3 measurements
  - The disk cache is cleared between each measurement